SamMarkiewicz/Works/README.md

 # Works

-This repo contains the sources for the website displaying my recent works.
+This repo contains the build for the website displaying my recent works.